stride3d/stride-docs/en/manual/scripts/best-practice.md

 }
 ```

-## Strings as Keys/Identifiers
+## Strings as Keys or Identifiers
-This is a very popular anti-pattern, strings that are used as keys or identifiers shows up all over the place, here's a short example describing such an usage:
+This is a very popular anti-pattern, strings that are used as keys or identifiers shows up all over the place, here's a short example describing such a usage:
-The quest you're implementing requires the player to gather 10 bear arses, your check for that is to loop through the list of items the player has and check that the item's name match "bear arses".
+The quest you're implementing requires the player to gather 10 bear arses, your check for that is to loop through the list of items the player has and check that the item's name match `bear arses`.

-Here's a couple reasons why this is a bad idea:
+Here's a couple of reasons why this is a bad idea:
 - Hard to maintain; if your item ends up changing names because bears are banned in Freedonia, your checks will silently fail
-- Fragile, your string isn't checked against anything, typos - "bear ass" wouldn't work, careful with leading or trailing whitespaces ...
+- Fragile; your string isn't checked against anything, typos - `bear ass` wouldn't work, careful with leading or trailing whitespaces ...
-- Obtuse, designers not aware of how your system work may not understand what they should input there
+- Obtuse; designers not aware of how your system work may not understand what they should input there
-- No uniqueness, if your system expects those to be unique, i.e.: you are looking for a very specific "bear arse", but you multiple different bear arses
+- Non-explicit uniqueness requirement, if your system expects those to be unique, i.e.: you are looking for a very specific "bear arse"; but you could have multiple different items all named `bear arse`
-- Hard to monitor, strings are too ubiquitous, hard to quickly retrieve all instances/usages of those to build a database for different purposes, like translations, validations ...
+- Hard to keep track of; strings are too ubiquitous, hard to quickly retrieve all instances/usages of those to build a database for different purposes, like translations, validations ...

-All of this will inevitably lead to bugs, or additional work to avoid them, time you could definitely use to take care of other, more fun parts of your game.
+All of this will inevitably lead to bugs, or additional work to avoid them - time you could definitely use to take care of other, more fun parts of your game.

-There are a couple ways to avoid this, one of the more robust ones is to rely on assets themselves; SEE # CUSTOM ASSETS
+There are a couple ways to avoid this, one of the more robust ones is to rely on assets themselves; see [custom assets](custom-assets.md)
 ```cs
 public class Item { }